 This depends a lot on how well your lawyer deals with the negotiations and process but also of course depends on how other involved parties behave such as the freeholder, their solicitor and the valuers.
 The process can vary between 6 weeks for a very quick agreement by consent to over 6 months if there are delays.

-For experienced and affordable lease extension legal help please do contact us – we have successfully advised on a large number of lease extensions.
+If you need experienced and affordable specialist lease extension lawyers please do contact us – we have successfully advised on a large number of lease extensions.

 With 3 offices in London and a large number of property lawyers, we know that residential long lease extensions are very common.
 We know this because we deal with a lot of those extensions.
 We’re tried and trusted both in terms of advice and service levels.